openshift-4-compliance/openshift-4-compliance-automation/docs/CONTRIBUTING.md

 - storage
 - trusted-image-sources

 Each compliance control will have its own directory in each tool directory.
-The compliance control directories are based own the next [doc](https://docs.google.com/spreadsheets/d/1vhtWJYgvbVlW58D-jL9s-iBA56aT3m9Sf_qnME9gDyw/edit?usp=sharing).
+The compliance control directories are based on the next [doc](https://docs.google.com/spreadsheets/d/1vhtWJYgvbVlW58D-jL9s-iBA56aT3m9Sf_qnME9gDyw/edit?usp=sharing).

 The directory structure is constant, and should not be changed.